omani/readium-js-viewer/README.md

 ### Git initialisation

-* `git clone --recursive -b BRANCH_NAME https://github.com/AndyHubert/readium-js-viewer.git readium-js-viewer` (replace "BRANCH_NAME" with e.g. "develop")
+* `git clone --recursive -b for-version-2 https://github.com/educational-resources-and-services/readium-js-viewer.git`
 * `cd readium-js-viewer`
 * `git submodule update --init --recursive` to ensure that the readium-js-viewer chain of dependencies is initialised (readium-js, readium-shared-js and readium-cfi-js)
-* `git checkout BRANCH_NAME && git submodule foreach --recursive "git checkout BRANCH_NAME"` (or simply `cd` inside each repository / submodule, and manually enter the desired branch name: `git checkout BRANCH_NAME`) Git should automatically track the corresponding branch in the 'origin' remote.
+* `git checkout for-version-2 && git submodule foreach --recursive "git checkout for-version-2"`

 ### Source tree preparation

-* `npm run prepare` (to perform required preliminary tasks, like patching code before building)
+* `npm run prepare:all` (to perform required preliminary tasks, like patching code before building)

-Note that in some cases, administrator rights may be needed in order to install dependencies, because of NPM-related file access permissions (the console log would clearly show the error).
-Should this be the case, running `sudo npm run prepare` usually solves this.

 Note that the above command executes the following:

 * `npm install` (to download dependencies defined in `package.json` ... note that the `--production` option can be used to avoid downloading development dependencies, for example when testing only the pre-built `build-output` folder contents)
 * `npm update` (to make sure that the dependency tree is up to date)
-* + some additional HTTP requests to the GitHub API in order to check for upstream library updates (wherever Readium uses a forked codebase)
+* some additional HTTP requests to the GitHub API in order to check for upstream library updates (wherever Readium uses a forked codebase)

 ### ENV variables